Azerbaijan Dishes

 For Azerbaijanis, plov is more than a dish; dozens of varieties of Azerbaijani pilaf recipes are passed down from generation to generation.
 The essential ingredients in pilaf are rice and meat, but the types of meat used, the vegetables and dried fruits used, the spices used, and the way the pilaf is served all vary.

 Enjoy the delicate taste of Chigirtma plov to appreciate the combination of chicken meat, whisked eggs, and melted butter.
 Also, try the fried lamb Parcha Doshamya Plov, which is greasy and heavy in calories.
 Try the Shirin pilaf with cinnamon, dried apricots, barberry, and prunes.
 Choose Shah-pilaf, the king of pilafs with the shape of a big pie, for the most stunning presentation of pilaf.
-Whatever sort of pilaf you favor, learning about it will open your eyes to the richness and complexity of Azerbaijani culture.
+Whatever sort of pilaf you favor, learning about it will open your eyes to the richness and complexity of Azerbaijan culture.

 Dovga